eternal-flame-AD/DRAGMAP-gambalab/README.md

 Dragmap is the Dragen mapper/aligner Open Source Software.

-You can download the binary file in release, tt should work on any debian based distro.
+You can download the binary file in release, it should work on any debian based distro.
 Otherwise a straightforward approach is to utilize the pre-built Docker/Singularity image I've created.

 ## Install with Singularity or Docker
 This image also incorporates some useful tools such as **bcftools**, **samtools**, **tabix**, **sambamba**, **bedtools**, **mosdepth** and **bbmap** for added convenience.
 To install the DragMap Docker/Singularity image, run the following commands: